chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/Disney's Raya - TV Series Pitch.md

 	- Namaari arches a confused eyebrow.
 	- Sisu: “Raya, she says she's sorry.
 We should work with her!
 Then we can get the Gem artefact from Fang, then that's just two more to go!”
 - Namaari: "Raya… I don't know who is this crazy person you've convinced to be Sisu… but she's right.
 It looks like you're collecting all the five Gem artefacts, how do you expect to reassemble the Dragon Gem if you only have four?
 Unless…"
-	- "Don't worry about the Gem pieces, Namaari.
+	- "Don't worry about the Gem shards, Namaari.
 Worry about the landslide…"
 	- "What landsli-"
 - Raya triggers a bobby trap, causing some loose rocks to fall onto Namaari.
 The temple collapses.
 	- Namaari's caught in the landslide and needs to retreat.
 	- Raya grabs Sisu by the hand.
 "Run!"
+	- Raya blows on a seemingly silent whistle

 > **TEMPLE, TAIL**

+- Raya and Sisu burst out of the main Temple doors
+	- Fang soldiers jump out of hiding!
+	- so does Tuk-Tuk!
+In response to Raya’s whistle.
+		- He knocks the Fang soldiers away
 - Raya and Sisu mount on Tuk-tuk, and pull away
-	- three Fang soldiers outside launch in hot pursuit of Raya on their Serlots, one stays back to help Namaari
+	- Soldiers launch in hot pursuit of Raya on their Serlots, one stays back to help Namaari
 	- "See, Sisu!"
 Raya shouts, "Namaari had backup!
 We can't trust Fang!"

 #### Fang Chase Sequence